*WHAT DO YOU THINK?

 HOW DO WE APPLY THIS TO OUR LIVES?

-READ TOGETHER: Love is putting someone else before your own interests.
-Justice means doing.
+*READ TOGETHER: Love is putting someone else before your own interests.
+Justice means receiving what you deserve.
 If God were all loving and not just, no one would have to be responsible for their sins.
 But if he was only just and not loving, he would have to punish all of us for our sins.

 8. How have you experienced love in your life?
 How about justice?